TeddyRandby/bencode-c-headeronly/README.md

 # Bencode decoder in ANSI C

+> This is an stb-style header-only fork of the original [bencode-c](https://github.com/skeeto/bencode-c).
+> To enable implementation, define the macro BENCODE_IMPL *once* in your project.
+> -- TR

 This is a strict steaming parser for [bencode][bencode].
 Inputs are thoroughly validated and invalid inputs are rejected.